 Providing the Tufts community - including students, faculty, staff, alumni, or parents - with multiple ways to safely and confidentially report concerns of threatening or violent behavior (including stalking, dating violence, and domestic violence) by another community member or by a university vendor or contractor;

 Determining whether the person or situation of concern poses a threat of violence;

 Gathering and objectively evaluating information from relevant sources regarding the person or situation of concern;

-Taking appropriate action to address potential threats, including providing assistance to those in need;
+Taking appropriate action to address potential threats, including assisting those in need;

 Establishing early intervention strategies;

 Developing case management plans that draw on resources within and outside the university;

 Partnering with appropriate departments, offices, organizations, and agencies, both on and off campus.

 TTAM operations and coordination are based within the Department of Public and Environmental Safety (DPES) since the Tufts University Police Department has university-wide authority, and will be involved in all incidents requiring the work of TTAM teams, and may be required to respond quickly to the most critical behavioral concerns.